The Willard R. Zemlin Lecture in Speech Science

 The purpose of the Lecture is to honor the work of a speech scientist who has demonstrated outstanding contributions to the broad spectrum of issues concerning speech science.

 Since its inception, the Lecture has been sponsored by Pearson Higher Education/Allyn & Bacon, publisher of Zemlin's texts.
-As part of the Annual Convention Program Committee, Special Interest Group (SIG) 5, Speech Science and Orofacial Disorders, develops the lecture each year.
+As part of the Annual Convention Program Committee, Special Interest Group (SIG) 5, Craniofacial and Velopharyngeal Disorders, develops the lecture each year.

 The nominee must demonstrate outstanding contributions to the broad spectrum of issues concerning speech science.